freenoth/django-rollback/README.md

 As you can see above, apps can be rollbacked to `zero` state too, if in previous state this app not used.

+After successful rollback, selected state will be selected as current, so all older states will be deleted.
+That`s way current state all the time should be the latest in DB and correspond to current service state.

 ### Successful rollback conditions
 So rollback will be successfully finished if two conditions are satisfied:
 - state for current commit was saved (if not - use `./manage.py save_migrations_state` command)
-- state for specified commit or commit which relates to specified tag was saved in the past
+- state for specified commit, commit which relates to specified tag was saved in the past
+- if commit not specified, just the previous state should exists